The jury is in: Google reviews are the new word of mouth. But how can you make sure your clients give you a review? Find out how in today's article.

 - Who else can you ask?

-If you lead a team or a brokerage, train your agents to keep tabs on their reviews and remind them to ask - especially right after a transaction.
+If you lead a team or a brokerage, train your agents to keep tabs on their reviews and make sure you have a process in place for gathering reviews consistently – especially right after a transaction.
+As a team, each real estate agent should feel confident in their ability to gather and generate positive ratings.

 Monitor progress on a regular basis because remember, Google loves fresh content, and prospects are more likely to trust businesses with updated reviews.